ayalaf26/cv-mediapipe-docker-rpi4/README.md

 - xauth list validation

 ## Remarks
-- to run container excecute: ./start.sh
+- Excecute start.sh to get the cookie of the host and run the container.
-- when the container start, it runs entry.sh and it runs Python script main.py.
+- When the container start, it runs entry.sh and it runs Python script main.py.
 - I recommend to tailor main.py according to your needs.